-Groundwater Recharge - Participate, through the occupational license procedure, with Palm Beach County to identify and regulate businesses that potentially could pollute the surrounding groundwater supply.
+Groundwater Aquifer Recharge -Through the occupational license procedure identify and regulate businesses that potentially could pollute the surrounding groundwater supply.

-- Policy 2.2: A Capital Improvements Coordinating Committee headed by, and appointed by, the Town Manager shall be created for the purpose of evaluating and ranking capital improvements projects proposed for inclusion in the five (5) year schedule of needs. - Policy 2.3: Guidelines shall be developed to evaluate and rank proposed capital improvement projects with the following provided as suggested priority levels:
+- Policy 2.2: A Capital Improvements Coordinating Committee headed by, and appointed by, the Town Manager shall be created for the purpose of evaluating and ranking capital improvements projects proposed for inclusion in the five (5) year schedule of needs. - Policy 2.3: Guidelines shall be developed to evaluate and rank proposed capital improvement projects using the following priority levels: